Controlling spin angular momentum with the field of light

 Introduction

 Short pulses of light allow controlling electrons in solids with superb precision and outstanding speed, now reaching the sub-femtosecond timescale.
-Yet, our ability to act on the angular momentum of materials at these ultrafast time scales is surprisingly close to inexistent.
+Yet, our ability to act on the angular momentum of materials at these ultrafast time scales is surprisingly close to nonexistent.

 This is because very little is known about direct, first-order coherent interactions between the electromagnetic field of light and angular momentum.
 Predictions show that these interactions are extraordinarily complex and comprise components of fundamentally different nature – originating from quantum many-body effects, relativistic quantum electrodynamics, or symmetry breaking.

-Research Aim
+Research Objectives

 These coherent phenomena, however, have yet to be directly captured.
 The proposed research aims at unveiling this class of direct light-spin interactions for the first time.
-My strategy relies on the use of the shortest pulses of light available today – attosecond pulses – employed to probe systems which selectively enhance different components of the coherent response.

 Methodology

+My strategy relies on the use of the shortest pulses of light available today – attosecond pulses – employed to probe systems which selectively enhance different components of the coherent response.
 We will establish spectroscopic schemes building upon mature state-of-the-art attosecond technology, providing clear-cut evidence of phenomena which are in the blind spot of current approaches.

 Control Scenarios